 The CR is to correct the description of deferred MT-LR procedure.
 One more step (step 2) indicating an optional signaling of Event Report Acknowledgement is provided from LMF to UE.

+1st change: One more step (step 2) indicating an optional signaling of Event Report Acknowledgement is provided from LMF to UE.

+2nd change: Correct the referred steps in the procedure description of step 4/5

 Question 1: Do Companies Agree with the CR?